Srinithi-coder/frontify-finder/README.md

 ## CDN

 Alternatively, in case you're not relying on npm packages in your web app, you can also require the minified JS script directly by using a CDN such as UPAKG.
-You can find the latest [Frontify Authenticator v2 source code](https://unpkg.com/@frontify/frontify-authenticator@latest/dist/index.js) and [Frontify Finder v2](https://unpkg.com/@frontify/frontify-finder@latest/dist/index.js) and import it to your project you by requiring it via a `<script>` HTML element.
+You can find the latest [Frontify Authenticator v2](https://unpkg.com/@frontify/frontify-authenticator@latest/dist/index.js) and [Frontify Finder v2](https://unpkg.com/@frontify/frontify-finder@latest/dist/index.js) source code and import it to your project you by requiring it via a `<script>` HTML element.

 ```
 <script src="https://unpkg.com/@frontify/frontify-authenticator@latest/dist/index.js"></script>